 In WW2, our soldiers at Milne Bay were the first to halt the advance on land of the Japanese Army.
 Bill Hall OAM BEM, the founder of the Gallipoli Scholarship, served in that battle.
 A second component of the Fund’s activities is to provide a scholarship for those descended from WW2 veterans.
 The Bill Hall Memorial Scholarship is for such descendants, and was awarded for the first time in 2006.

 Each scholarship will be worth $5000 tax free to undertake the first year of an approved degree study at a NSW or ACT University.
-The $5000 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on completion of the first semester.
+The $5000 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on successful completion of the first semester.
 Continuation for the full year will depend on satisfactory progress.
-Accordingly, Scholarship recipients are to advise the Scholarship Committee of their development on their course at the end of each semester.
+Accordingly, Scholarship recipients are to advise the Scholarship Committee of their progress at the end of each semester.

 An applicant for the Scholarship must be: